Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 Michelle earned her ND with high honors from the National College of Natural Medicine in Portland, OR.
 She holds a B.S. in Biology from the University of Michigan and an M.S. in Plant Biology from the University of Vermont.
 She has taught undergraduate biological sciences and brings a passion for teaching to her medical practice.
 She lectures frequently and writes a bi-monthly e-newsletter highlighting evidence-based natural medicine.
 She continues to serve as a supervisor for medical student rotations in Guatemala and regularly contributes to the core clinical sciences examination for licensing of naturopathic doctors.

 For more information, or to make an appointment at one of our locations: Royal Oak, Troy, Rochester Hills, and Grosse Pointe; please call 248-964-9200.

 Vitamins and Essential Oils

 Beaumont integrative medicine is now excited to offer pharmaceutical grade, over-the-counter supplements and vitamins to the public.
-We offer a diverse line of products that will suite your individual needs.
+We offer a diverse line of products that will suit your individual needs.